ansibleguy/infra_nftables/README.md

 * **Info:** Read the [Hook documentation](https://wiki.nftables.org/wiki-nftables/index.php/Netfilter_hooks) to know when and how to configure **hooks and priorities**!

-* **Info:** If you encounter the error message 'No such file or directory' when config is written/validated it can indicate a problem with:

-  * Missing objects like tables, chains, variables, sets or counters
-  * You may have a typo in such a link
-  * The installed nftables version may be too old to use a feature/functionality (_nat chain on Debian 10_)

 * **Info:** Rules can be provided in dictionary format as seen in the examples.